 Why study at Barts and The London?

 You will be taught by experts in their field who are passionately engaged with their subject.
-This is reflected in the high satisfaction rates among our medical students: in the National Student Survey.

 We have also completely eliminated the traditional divide between pre-clinical studies and clinical years, which means that you will start seeing patients from the very first term.